Herbert Rawlinson

 Herbert Banemann Rawlinson (15 November 1885 – 12 July 1953) was an English-born stage, film, radio, and television actor.
 A leading man during Hollywood's silent film era, Rawlinson transitioned to character roles after the advent of sound films.

 Early life

 Rawlinson was born in New Brighton, Cheshire, England, UK on 15 November 1885.
 He was one of the four sons and three daughters of Robert Theodore Rawlinson and his wife Emily.
-He sailed to America on the same ship as Charlie Chaplin to establish himself as a leading man in the silent movies before making the transition as a character actor in the "talkies".
+He sailed to America on the same ship as Charlie Chaplin and established himself as a leading man in the silent movies, before making the transition as a character actor in the "talkies".

 Recognition

 For his contribution to the motion picture industry, Herbert Rawlinson has a star on the Hollywood Walk of Fame located at 6150 Hollywood Blvd on 8 February 1960.

 Personal life

 Rawlinson married Roberta Arnold in 1917.
 They divorced in 1923 in which he had cited desertion.
 He married Loraine Abigail Long in 1924 and divorced in 1927.
 He was later married to Josephine Norman until her death on 24 January 1951.
 He died of lung cancer in 1953, immediately after starring in Ed Wood's 1954 crime drama Jail Bait.